kaist-ami/AVHBench/README.md

 |10th       | X-InstrcutBLIP      | 16.3                            | 14.5             | 38.5             | 21.1             | 77.0             |

 - **Ranking by Accuracy**
+- **AVHModel-Align-FT refers to the model presented in the fourth row of Table 4 in the main paper.**
 - **Last update**:  April 4th, 2025

 ## Download the AVHBench Dataset